UK Tourist & Leisure Attractions |

 training - UK training courses in global positioning systems.

-- new European navigation system in development which
+Galileo - European navigation system in development which uses

-uses 30 satellites to drastically improve signal availability and
+30 satellites to drastically improve signal availability and positional

 What is Galileo - BBC's Q&A on Europe's

-Please inform us if you find deadlinks or dead RSS feeds above.
+Please inform us if you find deadlinks above.